idlemoor/distcc-tools/README.md

 #### Configuring ccache

 ccache is not enabled by default.
-You can configure it by editing the ccache system config file /etc/ccache.conf.
+It can consume large amounts of storage, and one-off compilation (e.g. successfully building a package from SlackBuilds.org) is typically 15% slower than without ccache.

-* To enable ccache, edit /etc/ccache.conf and change the line 'disable = true' to 'disable = false'.
+* To enable ccache, edit the ccache system config file /etc/ccache.conf -- please change the line 'disable = true' to 'disable = false'.

-* To disable distcc, edit /etc/ccache.conf and delete the line 'prefix_command = /usr/bin/distcc'.
+* To use ccache without distcc, please enable ccache as above, and then disable distcc by editing the file /etc/distcc/hosts -- please delete the line that contains '127.0.0.1'.

 For alternative ways of configuring ccache options, please see 'man ccache', section 'CONFIGURATION'.